In-house vs. Contracted Management and/or Operations

 - Once the transition is made, track the results.
 How is the transit agency doing?
 Are costs where the manager thought they would be?
 If not, what factors changed?
 What was missed in the assessment?

 Read more about the Crawford Area Transit Authority.

 According to Chapter 161B Section 25 of the Massachusetts General Laws, regional transit authorities cannot operate service directly.
 Instead, they must contract with private operators for the provision of service.
-For a long time, the FRTA contracted with a local agency, but in 2007, they released an RFP to find a new contractor to oversee the operations of their fixed route, ADA paratransit, and some of their demand response service.
+For a long time, the FRTA contracted with a local agency, but in 2007, they released a request for proposals (RFP) to find a new contractor to oversee the operations of their fixed route, ADA paratransit, and some of their demand response service.
 During this period of time, FRTA was consolidating services with another agency and a great deal was in transition, making it a complicated situation for a contractor to take on.
 A professional management company won the bid and, at the time of the interview (2012), was in the fifth year of its contract with FRTA.
 FRTA has continued to contract with the same vendor, primarily because there is not a lot of competition to bid on work for rural agencies in the area, and they submitted the only proposal.
-FRTA’s most recent contract began in July of 2018 and has the option to renew for an additional 9 years.
+FRTA awarded a contract that began in July of 2018 with the option to renew for an additional 9 years.

 The contractor employs the general manager, assistant general manager, and training manager.
 The contractor manages the day-to-day operations: maintenance, drivers, dispatchers, schedulers, etc. FRTA pays the contractor a management fee, which covers the cost of manager salaries.
 FRTA, however, oversees the rest of the budget.
 FRTA works with the managers employed through the contract on a regular basis to oversee the budget.